 Lives and works in New York, United States

-Alexandra Munroe, PhD, Samsung Senior Curator, Asian Art, Solomon R. Guggenheim Museum, a pioneering authority on modern and contemporary Asian art and transnational art studies, she has led the Guggenheim's Asian art program since its founding in 2006 while also working on the Guggenheim Abu Dhabi Museum and the Guggenheim UBS MAP Global Art Initiative.
+Alexandra Munroe, PhD, Samsung Senior Curator, Asian Art, and Senior Advisor, Global Arts, Solomon R. Guggenheim Museum, is a pioneering authority on modern and contemporary Asian art and transnational art studies.
+She has led the Guggenheim's Asian art program since its founding in 2006 while also working on the Guggenheim Abu Dhabi Museum and the Guggenheim UBS MAP Global Art Initiative.
 She convenes the museum’s biannual Asian Art Council, a curatorial think tank, and directs The Robert H. N. Ho Family Foundation initiative in contemporary Chinese art.

 Raised in Japan, Munroe was former Vice President of Japan Society, New York, and former director of its museum.
 She holds an MA from the Institute of Fine Arts, New York University, and a Ph.D. in History from New York University.
-She serves on the advisory boards of Rockbund Art Museum, Shanghai; and UCCA, Beijing., and is a trustee of the Institute of Fine Arts, New York University and the US-Japan Foundation.
+She serves on the advisory boards of Rockbund Art Museum, Shanghai and is a trustee of the Institute of Fine Arts, New York University.
 She is a member of the Council on Foreign Relations, New York.